Diving petrel: Breeding

 These birds nest in colonies on islands.
 One white egg is laid in a burrow in turf or soft soil that is usually covered with vegetation, feathers, or small rocks.
 They are nocturnal at the breeding colonies.
 It has a long period of parental care (around 45 to 60 days) in the burrow, but once the chick fledges out to sea it is on its own.

 Status and conservation

 Of the four species, two, the Peruvian diving petrel and the Magellanic diving petrel, have highly restricted ranges around South America's coasts, while the common diving petrel and the South Georgia diving petrel range widely across the southern oceans, breeding on islands off New Zealand, Subantarctic islands in the Indian Ocean, and islands in the south Atlantic (like Tristan da Cunha).
-The subspecies, the Whenua Hou diving petrel, has an extremely restricted range, breeding only on New Zealand's Codfish Island.
+The subspecies, the Whenua Hou diving petrel, has an extremely restricted range, breeding only on New Zealand's Codfish Island / Whenua Hou.

 Diving petrels are among the world's most numerous birds, with common and South Georgia diving petrels numbering several million pairs each.
 The Peruvian and Whenua Hou diving petrels, on the other hand, are highly threatened by guano extraction, introduced species and climate change, and are considered endangered species.